minh197/WeBlog/README.md

 2. To create a PostgreSQL account, run the script in your terminal: `sudo -u Postgres createuser YOURUSERNAME`.
 For example, you script can look like this: `sudo -u postgres createuser myname044`
 3. To verify if you have successfully created a PostgreSQL account, run `sudo -u postgres psql`.
 This command logs you into the PostgreSQL interface.
 Once you are logged in, you can list all roles (users are also called roles in PostgreSQL) with this command: `\du`.
 You should be able to see something like this:
 <img width="647" alt="postgres_setup1" src="https://github.com/minh197/WeBlog/assets/61608148/1eb03f7c-700e-4434-b558-0ce0b1530926">
+**Note** To login to your Postgresql account using VSCode terminal, use this script `psql -U mnguyen411 -d travelblog` with `mnguyen411` being your username and `travelblog` being the database you want to connect to.
+It will ask for your password, prompt in your password then you are successfully logged in!
 After you are done checking, you can exit the PostgreSQL interface by running `\q`

 4. To log into your PostgreSQL account, run `psql -U username`